diku-compSys/compSys-e2022-pub/coursedescription.md

   * HCØ A103 -- Only in weeks with assignment deadlines

 Friday:
-  * BIOcenter 4-0-10
+  * HCØ A103
-  * BIOcenter 4-0-13
+  * HCØ A104
-  * BIOcenter 4-0-05 -- Only in weeks with assignment deadlines
+  * HCØ A105 -- Only in weeks with assignment deadlines